-Sending hundreds of cold emails and getting only a handful of replies is frustrating.
-It feels like shouting into the void.
-The problem usually isn't your effort; it's the lack of a system.
+It's frustrating to send hundreds of cold emails and get only a handful of replies.
+The problem isn't your effort; it's the lack of a system.
 A single email is a shot in the dark, but a sequence is a calculated strategy.
-It’s a series of timed, automated messages designed to stay top of mind and provide value at each step.
 This is how top reps consistently see reply rates of 52% while the industry average stays stuck at 2-3%.
 They aren't just sending more emails; they're sending smarter ones.
-Understanding how to send sequences in Gmail is the key to turning high-volume outreach into real conversations.
+So, how do I set up a simple multi-step sequence in Gmail?
+This guide shows you how to run email sequences from Gmail without switching tools and keep a “next step” list across all your deal threads.

 Key Takeaways